X. DEVELOPER RECOMMENDATIONS

-REM First, we set the various dependencies of kdeconnect-kde to be installed from the code in master branch. craft --set version=master kdeconnect-kde craft --set version=master craft craft --set version=master kde/frameworks/tier3 craft --set version=master dev-utils/snoretoast craft --set version=master kde/frameworks/tier1/sonnet craft --set version=master libs/libssh2 craft --set version=master kde/frameworks/tier3/kio craft --set version=master kde/kdenetwork/kio-extras craft --set version=master kde/frameworks/tier1/kcoreaddons craft --set version=master kde/frameworks/tier2/kauth craft --set version=master kde/frameworks/extra-cmake-modules craft --set version=master kde/frameworks/tier1/kwindowsystem craft --set version=master kde/frameworks/tier1/kconfig craft --set version=master kde/frameworks/tier1/kcodecs craft --set version=master kde/frameworks/tier1/kwidgetsaddons craft --set version=master kde/frameworks/tier1/kitemviews craft --set version=master kde/frameworks/tier1/kguiaddons craft --set version=master kde/frameworks/tier2/kcrash craft --set version=master kde/frameworks/tier1/kdbusaddons craft --set version=master kde/frameworks/tier2/kdoctools craft --set version=master kde/frameworks/tier1/karchive craft --set version=master kde/frameworks/tier2/kcompletion craft --set version=master kde/frameworks/tier3/kiconthemes craft --set version=master kde/frameworks/tier1/solid craft --set version=master kde/pim/kcontacts REM Now we install kdeconnect-kde within CraftRoot. craft -i kdeconnect-kde
+REM First, we set the various dependencies of kdeconnect-kde to be installed from the code in the master branch. craft --set version=master kdeconnect-kde craft --set version=master craft craft --set version=master kde/frameworks/tier3 craft --set version=master dev-utils/snoretoast craft --set version=master kde/frameworks/tier1/sonnet craft --set version=master libs/libssh2 craft --set version=master kde/frameworks/tier3/kio craft --set version=master kde/kdenetwork/kio-extras craft --set version=master kde/frameworks/tier1/kcoreaddons craft --set version=master kde/frameworks/tier2/kauth craft --set version=master kde/frameworks/extra-cmake-modules craft --set version=master kde/frameworks/tier1/kwindowsystem craft --set version=master kde/frameworks/tier1/kconfig craft --set version=master kde/frameworks/tier1/kcodecs craft --set version=master kde/frameworks/tier1/kwidgetsaddons craft --set version=master kde/frameworks/tier1/kitemviews craft --set version=master kde/frameworks/tier1/kguiaddons craft --set version=master kde/frameworks/tier2/kcrash craft --set version=master kde/frameworks/tier1/kdbusaddons craft --set version=master kde/frameworks/tier2/kdoctools craft --set version=master kde/frameworks/tier1/karchive craft --set version=master kde/frameworks/tier2/kcompletion craft --set version=master kde/frameworks/tier3/kiconthemes craft --set version=master kde/frameworks/tier1/solid craft --set version=master kde/pim/kcontacts REM Now we install kdeconnect-kde within CraftRoot. craft -i kdeconnect-kde

 2. TESTING CHANGES